Microsoft pitches free help for Windows 7-to-Windows 10 upgraders

 App Assure is a guarantee that Microsoft's engineers will work with a customer to ensure a desktop application that ran under Windows 7 continued to run on Windows 10.

 Microsoft's Davis pitched FastTrack in the setting of Windows 7 because of that operating system's looming retirement.

-The veteran - and venerable - operating system will drop off Microsoft's support list in less than six months, on Jan.
-14, 2020.
-After that date, only organizations paying extra for after-end-of-life support will receive security updates.
+The veteran - and venerable - operating system will drop off Microsoft's support list in less than six months, on 14 January 2020.
+After that date, only organisations paying extra for after-end-of-life support will receive security updates.

+"FastTrack provides Windows 10 deployment guidance to help you for upgrade[s] from Windows 7 Professional and Windows 8.1 Professional to Windows 10 Enterprise," one support document explains (emphasis added).

-By calling out Windows 7 Professional as the migration's starting line, Microsoft made plain one purpose of FastTrack: To get organizations to ante up for the pricier Enterprise on Windows 10 after a decade being comfortable with Professional on Windows 7.
+By calling out Windows 7 Professional as the migration's starting line, Microsoft made plain one purpose of FastTrack: To get organisations to ante up for the pricier Enterprise on Windows 10 after a decade being comfortable with Professional on Windows 7.

 "The focus of Microsoft is now Microsoft 365," Stephen Kleynhans, research vice president with Gartner, said in an interview.
 "And the Window component of Microsoft 365 is Windows 10 Enterprise.
 So getting [customers] to Windows 10 Enterprise is a necessary step in getting them to the next level of Microsoft 365.